Engineering Communications Requirement

 • Note: This course fulfills the ECR for both ECE students and CS students.

-• INFO 1200 - Information Ethics, Law, and Policy (fulfills the ECR for ISST majors only)
+• INFO 1200 - Information Ethics, Law, and Policy (fulfills the ECR for ISST majors only; after June 2024, this course will no longer fulfill the ECR for ISST students)

 • MSE 4030 - Senior Materials Laboratory I and MSE 4040 - Senior Materials Laboratory II (both)